-The Center for Careers and Internships is proud to support the work of the Kathryn Wasserman Davis Collaborative in Conflict Transformation.
-Please read more about this important initiative and the grant that will advance the program.
+The Center for Community Engagement is proud to support the work of the Kathryn Wasserman Davis Collaborative in Conflict Transformation in collaboration with other departments at Middlebury.

 Read more about the $25 million grant Middlebury College received to advance conflict transformation.

 Listen to an NPR interview by Laurie L. Patton about conflict transformation.

 The CCE is involved in several different projects related to and funded through the conflict transformation initiative:

 Our Privilege & Poverty summer internships allow students to make a difference while working in law, immigration, health, food and nutrition, housing and more!
 The P&P Summer Internship program fulfills the experiential learning component of the P&P Academic Cluster curriculum.

 Projects for Peace, a global program that partners with 90 institutions to identify and support peacebuilders and changemakers, is now headquartered with the Middlebury CCE!
 Read more about this transition here.
 Projects for Peace administers over 100 grants of $10,000 to students each year.

 Read more about Projects for Peace recent relocation to Middlebury College.

 The Summer 2022 History in Translation Project will bring together undergraduates from Middlebury College and International Christian University for an experiential exploration of the impacts and lessons (past and present) of Executive Order 9066.
 This trip will be a 12-day, immersive service-learning experience.

 Since 2020, undergraduates from Middlebury College and International Christian University have collaborated on the translation of primary source documents and interviews detailing the experiences of Japanese Americans living under Executive Order 9066.